MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2cdpextensionwpfsample.md

 ---
-title: Chrome DevTools Protocol extension in a WPF app
+title: "WebView2 sample: Chrome DevTools Protocol extension in a WPF app"
 description: This WebView2 sample demonstrates how to use the DevTools Protocol in a WPF app by using the WebView2 CDP extension.
 author: MSEdgeTeam
 ms.author: msedgedevrel